 Light toast or white bread is definitely not suitable for the lunch box.
 This does not fill you up and does not contain any vital substances.
 In addition, blood sugar fluctuations can occur, which then affect the mood of your child.
 So please keep your hands off it!

 An uncomplicated variant for bread would be nut butter.
-This is easy and uncomplicated to prepare from the night before and you don't have to worry about it going bad.
+This can be prepared easily and uncomplicatedly from the evening before and you don't have to worry that it will go bad.

 If you want something sweet for breakfast, we recommend alternative nut nougat creams instead of the classic Nutella sugar bomb, the can be found in many supermarkets without palm oil and vegan.

 Well, the breads serve to fill you up.
 Raw food should also not be missing in the lunch box for school or kindergarten.
 Here, for example, you can have muesli with fruit in the morning at home, of which you can simply put the rest in the can if it is already cut anyway.